 In order for you to obtain the knowledge, you have to understand the built-in clues, in the symbolism, to aid you to invoke wisdom, not a simple interpretation.

 Our ancestors noted levels of learning, opinion [lowest level, this is where religious belief and faith reside], sense [intuition], knowledge [rational facts, traditions, etc.], and wisdom as the highest level of learning.

 There is a difference in knowledge and wisdom.
-Knowledge is the foundation of wisdom but you have to go within to gain wisdom from your knowledge.
+Knowledge is the foundation of wisdom but you have to go within to gain wisdom from your knowledge through life experiences.